 Folded, Flat or Rolled Posters

-Some people remember reading album covers while listening to music.
+Some people remember reading album covers while listening to vinyl records.
 A bonus was the occasional inclusion of a paper poster.
 Sure, there were creases but it prominently portrayed your favorite R&B, ballad, soul, funk or rock musicians.
 So the poster was proudly displayed on a bedroom or dorm-room wall for onlookers to admire.

 You may be a medical student or patient that wants the information on an anatomy poster, regardless of folds—like the days of vinyl records.
 We hear you.
 ClinicalPosters offers to ship folded posters within a First Class mail envelope during checkout.
 There are some restrictions.
 Currently this is only available for one 20x26 inch paper poster.
 If requirements are not met, the option is not visible.